Source: The Conversation (Au and NZ) – By Matthew Jenkins, Research Fellow, University of Otago

 Perhaps non-gendered health programmes could create open discussion about how people identify their gender, rather than repeating an inherited gendered story.
 Admittedly, that might be idealistic for a lifestyle programme.

 But we suggest gender responsiveness as a compatible approach for lifestyle programmes, in which gender is embraced but does not drive the programme.
 A choose-your-own-path approach that allows for diverse identities and autonomy, regardless of gender.
 Otherwise, the gaps we aim to fill might become gaping holes elsewhere.

 The authors do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and have disclosed no relevant affiliations beyond their academic appointment.

 – ref.
-Gender-specific health programs address important issues, but risk creating new biases – https://theconversation.com/gender-specific-health-programs-address-important-issues-but-risk-creating-new-biases-155840
+Gender-specific health programmes address important issues, but risk creating new biases – https://theconversation.com/gender-specific-health-programmes-address-important-issues-but-risk-creating-new-biases-155840